Electronic Remittance Information

 A key step toward modernizing business-to-business (B2B) payments involves achieving widespread adoption for businesses to exchange electronic remittance (e-remittance) information – or details about a payment – with each other.
 This is a challenge as remittance information is often sent in an unstructured format and is detached from the delivery of the payment.

-The Federal Reserve is collaborating with the industry, including the Business Payments Coalition (BPC) (Off-site), to reach widespread adoption of the electronic exchange of remittance information between businesses.
+The Federal Reserve has collaborated with the industry, including the Business Payments Coalition (BPC) (Off-site), to enable the widespread exchange of e-remittance information between businesses.

 While the remittance solutions landscape is still evolving, e-remittance capabilities play a strong role in reducing payment application costs and improving overall efficiency.
 All companies, regardless of size, can benefit from the modernization of remittance information to help reduce payment application costs and improve efficiency.